Did Early Christians Observe the Fall Holy Days?

 5. Polycrates said that Melito of Sardis followed the practices of the Apostles in regards to holy days (see Passover), and Melito wrote that God anointed humanity with His festivals (Melito.
 On the Prophets).

-6. A 3rd century writing attrubuted to Pionius suggests that Polycarp did.
+6. A 3rd century writing attributed to Pionius points to Polycarp keeping them.

 7. There were early Christian meanings for them that even some of the Greco-Romans realized.